Financial Disclosure (Public Officers Law §73-a)

-The Ethics in Government Act of 1987, as amended, imposes a financial disclosure requirement on any state employee serving in a job title with an annual salary exceeding $88,256 (the filing threshold effective April 1, 2010).
+The Ethics in Government Act of 1987, as amended, imposes a financial disclosure requirement on any state employee serving in a job title with an annual salary exceeding $88,256 (the current filing threshold).
 The required statutory form is available in electronic (e-file) format and as a downloadable PDF.
 Financial disclosure statements are filed directly with the New York State Joint Commission on Public Ethics.

 For academic employees serving in a job title with an annual salary exceeding $88,256:

 - Academic employees of the university must file the financial disclosure statement with the commission by November 15 each year.
 (Applications for an exemption or an extension, available in PDF format, must be postmarked by November 1.)
 Academic employees who commence employment after November 15 must file within 30 days of commencing employment.
 The information required is for the calendar year preceding the November 15 deadline unless otherwise specifically asked in the question.
 Forms and instructions are available at www.jcope.ny.gov/forms/ethics.html.

 - There is no exemption from filing for anyone who is (a) away from work for any part of the calendar year or (b) working a reduced work schedule.
 (Employees hired on a permanent part-time basis who are not designated as policy makers are not required to file a financial disclosure statement.)
 It is the job rate of the position in which the employee serves as of April 1 of the year in which the form is due, and not the actual compensation received during the previous calendar year, that determines whether an individual is subject to the financial disclosure requirements.
 For further information, please use the commission’s Ethics Opinion Finder to refer to Advisory Opinion No. 05-2.